jppastorek/rock-paper-scissors/README.md

 Took me a while to get this done.
 Tried to include arrays to decide winning combination for player, but couldn't figure it out, so I went with simple stacked if and else ifs.
 Whatever, not sophisticated (yet!), but it works.

+After I read the instructions, I realized I needed to include returns in the functions.
+I kept the old code commented out at the bottom.
+I also used local variables only.
+I guess these are good JS practices.